 Alternatively, write to: Gifts in Wills team, National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA.
 If you’d like us to reply by telephone, please include a daytime number where we can contact you.

 How do I make a will?

 We recommend using a qualified solicitor to make a new will or to amend an existing will.
 You can find a solicitor in your local area using the Law Society’s website.
-You’ll also find this downloadable Gifts in Wills Guide useful.
-It includes further options and step-by-step advice with some basic information about will making.
+You’ll also find our Gift in Wills Guide useful.
+It is available to download below and includes further options and step-by-step advice with some basic information about will making.

 What is the difference is between a pecuniary and a residuary gift?